For the latest USPS shipping rates, please head to our 2020 USPS rate changes article.

 It’s no secret that the United States Postal Service is making these rate changes to be more competitive with FedEx and UPS when shipping heavier packages.
 According to our partner, Endicia, using Priority Mail, these new rate changes will save 42% on average* for packages weighing 5-10 lbs. in Zones 1-5 compared to FedEx/UPS Ground, and 35% average savings* for packages weighing 10-15 lbs. in Zones 1-5 compared to FedEx/UPS Ground.

-*These savings are for Commercial Plus Pricing, which is available to all ShippingEasy users on paid plans.
+*These savings are for Commercial Rates, which are available to all ShippingEasy users on paid plans.

 USPS rates increasing for retail shipments